-In practice, a pre-multiplication of the linear system by φ^4 allows an exact cosine series expansion of φ^2 , φ^4 and φ^6 to be used.
-This follows from the differential equations for sn (x, k) and Jacobi's [11] series expansion of sn $^2(x, k)$.
+In practice, a pre-multiplication of the linear system by φ^4 allows for an exact cosine series expansion of φ^2 , φ^4 and φ^6 to be used.
+This follows from the differential equations for sn (x, k)and Jacobi's [10] series expansion of sn2(x, k).
 This pre-multiplication transforms the original eigenvalue problem into a generalized eigenvalue problem.
 Golub and Van Loan [8] provide a brief discussion of generalized eigenvalue problems.
-For details of the numerical technique, see [14].
+For details of the numerical technique, see [12].

-3.2 Experiments
+3.2 Numerical Experiments

-Equations (10a) and (10b) form the foundation for the numerical experiments.
-By truncating the exact bi-infinite system (10) we can explicitly construct and compute the eigenvalues of a finite dimensional matrix approximation.
-We consider all four cases: (I) defocusing in x with focusing perturbation in y ($-\alpha = \beta = 1$), (II) defocusing in x with defocusing perturbation in y ($-\alpha = -\beta = 1$), (III) focusing in x with focusing perturbation in y ($\alpha = \beta = 1$), and finally (IV) focusing in x with defocusing perturbation in y ($\alpha = -\beta = 1$).
+Equations (10a) and (10b) are the foundation for the numerical experiments.
+By first choosing a finite number of Fournier modes, and then truncating the exact bi-infinite system (10) at this point, we can explicitly construct and compute the eigenvalues of a finite dimensional matrix approximation.
+We consider all four cases: (I) focusing in x and focusing in y ($\alpha = \beta = 1$), (II) focusing in x and defocusing in y ($\alpha = -\beta = 1$), (III) defocusing in x and focusing in y ($-\alpha = \beta = 1$) and finally, (IV) defocusing in x and defocusing in y ($\alpha = -\beta = 1$).

-In each case, a large number of parameter values in the two dimensional parameter space shown in Fig. 1 were explored numerically.
+In each case, a large number of parameter values in the two dimensional parameter space shown in Fig. 1 was explored numerically.
 Approximately 5.2 million generalized eigenvalue problems were considered, the size of each determined by the cutoff mode N of the underlying Fourier series.
-A truncation to N positive Fourier coefficients reduces the bi-infinite exact system (10) to an approximate (4N + 2) dimensional problem.
-The value of N as a function of (k, B) was chosen by computing sample problems over various k's and B's in the parameter region for increasingly large N until the eigenvalues converged to within a measured tolerance.
-A simple polynomial was then used to fit this data.
-This information, and details related to other parameter ranges used in the experiments, are included in Tbl.
-2. In the table, k is the elliptic modulus, B may be interpreted as a measure of the nontrivial phase quantity θ , 4N + 2 is the matrix dimension used to approximate the full operator, ρ is the wavenumber of the perturbation in the y-dimension, and μ is the Floquet parameter.
+A truncation to N positive Fourier coefficients reduces the bi-infinite exact system (10) to an approximate (4N + 2)-dimensional problem.
+For several random values of k and B, the value N(k, B) was chosen to ensure that the resulting eigenvalues had converged to within a measured tolerance.
+A simple polynomial was used to fit this data.
+This information, and details related to other parameter ranges used in the experiments, are included in Table 2.
+In the table, k is the elliptic modulus, B may be interpreted as a measure of the nontrivial phase quantity θ , (4N + 2) is the matrix dimension used to approximate the full operator, ρ is the wave number of the perturbation in the y-dimension, and μ is the Floquet parameter.
 Also, linspace(a, b, m) is a linearly spaced vector from a to b of length m, logspace(a, b, m) is a logarithmically spaced vector from 10^a to 10^b of length m and function ceil(x) is the smallest integer not less than x.